AmanStarLitePro/Mask-Detection/README.md

 ## 🖥️ API Integration

 - **Upload**: Accepts a video file from frontend for processing video and saves the video in the uploads folder.
-- **Process**: Processes the uploaded video using the YOLOv8s model and returns the processed video as a downloadable file.
+- **Process_Video**: Processes the uploaded video using the YOLOv8s model and returns the processed video as a downloadable file.

 ## 📊 Output
 ![Output](https://github.com/user-attachments/assets/38dae375-af91-4162-84a4-5d76c31e7d29)